hackbg/fadroma/crates/fadroma-composability/README.md

 Trim down traits that implement generic features into a reusable form and add them to Fadroma to collect a library of smart contract primitives.

-## Appendix A: Proposed marco syntax
+## Appendix A: Proposed macro syntax

+The guiding principle of this syntax is avoiding implicit identifiers.
+All the variables that are mentioned in the function body, are named by the macro caller.

 <table>